goruck/radar-ml/README.md

 ![Alt text](./images/training_setup.jpg?raw=true "test setup.")

 The TPU runs a real-time object detection server over [grpc](https://grpc.io/) that a client on the Raspberry Pi communicates with.
 The object detection server code can be found [here](https://github.com/goruck/detection_server).
 The Raspberry Pi handles the processing required to determine if a detected radar target is the same as an object detected by the TPU to establish ground truth.
 The Pi and the TPU communicate over a dedicated Ethernet link to minimize latency which is critical to accurately determining if a radar target is the same as a detected object.
-The Pi also runs predictions on novel radar targets using a trained SVM model and can be used to train the SVM model from radar targets with ground truth.
+The Pi also runs predictions on novel radar targets using a trained model and is used to fit the model from radar target data with ground truth.

 # Radar and Camera Coordinate Systems